joshuamabina/claws/README.md

 - Open-CV: opencv.org `# used for image processing`
 - Exiv2: exiv2.org `# used for metadata extraction`
 - Boost: boost.org `# used to make life easier`
+- Compiler `# build-essentials`

 **`ProTip`** I have only tried and succeeded at building the project on a Debian-based OS.
-Feel free to experiment with any of your choice or, you're welcome [try mine](https://www.bunsenlabs.org).
+Feel free to experiment with any of your choice or you're welcome [try mine](https://www.bunsenlabs.org).

 ## License